alvinpatrick23/Alvin-Oldem---Data-Analytics-Portfolio/README.md

 # **Data Analytics Portfolio**

 This is the portfolio of all class assignments I have completed in Data Analytics.
+This shows all the analytics techniques I have learned in my ANLY 6100 class.
+Each module demonstrates different techniques and complexities.

 ### My Résumé
 [Résumé](https://colab.research.google.com/drive/1_eR5Y4123Pfous0-2uMVw-lxKtWXyYRi?usp=sharing)